ehildenb/reviews/model-checking/bounded-model-checking.md

 bugs in industry designs and scaling well with design sizes.
 However, it has limitations due to requirement of finite data paths, inefficient translations and loss of high-level design information during the BMC problem formulation.
-These shortcomings inherent in Booleanlevel BMC can be avoided by using high-level BMC.
-We propose a novel framework for high-level BMC, which includes several techniques that extract high-level design information from EFSM models to make the verification model “BMC friendly”, and use it on-the-fly to simplify the BMC problem instances.
+These shortcomings inherent in Boolean-level BMC can be avoided by using high-level BMC.
+We propose a novel framework for high-level BMC, which includes several techniques that extract high-level design information from EFSM models to make the verification model "BMC friendly", and use it on-the-fly to simplify the BMC problem instances.
 Such techniques overcome the inherent limitations of Boolean-level BMC, while allowing integration of state-of-theart techniques for BMC.
 In our controlled experiments we found signficant performance improvements